authcompanion/authcompanion2/README.md

 Next, log in with the account you just created using your email and password at this web form: http://localhost:3002/v1/web/login.
-The server response includes a special access token for use when authenticating to backend APIs.
+The server response includes an access token for use when authenticating to backend APIs.

 ### 3. Examine the APIs

-Lastly, check out the [Authentication API](#authentication-api) for information on how you can manage user authentication with tokens!
+Lastly, have a read through the [Authentication API](#authentication-api) for information on how you can manage user authentication for your web app.
+Both the Web Forms and Auth API work together to get up and running with user auth quickly.

 ---

 ## Features

-- [x] **Web Forms for User Auth:** Use pre-built and customizable web forms for your application users to: log in with their credentials, register an account, update their profile, and issue forgotten passwords.
+- [x] **Web Forms for User Authentication:** Use pre-built and customizable web forms for your application users to: log in with their credentials, register an account, update their profile, and issue forgotten passwords.

 - [x] **Manage User Profiles and JWTs:** Update the password and profile information of your users - all account information is stored in a SQLite